Uberi/University-Notes/MATH136/MATH136.md

 The determinant of the $3 \times 3$ matrix $A = \begin{bmatrix} a & b & c \\ d & e & f \\ g & h & i \end{bmatrix}$ is $\det A = aei - afh + bfg - bdi + cdh - cei$.
 Note that this is equal to $a\begin{vmatrix} e & f \\ h & i \end{vmatrix} - b\begin{vmatrix} d & f \\ g & i \end{vmatrix} + c\begin{bmatrix} d & e \\ g & h \end{bmatrix}$.

+For systems of linear equations, the determinant is 0 if and only if the system has one and only one solution.

 ### Cofactors

 Let $A \in M_{m \times n}$, $n \ge 2$.
 Let $A(i, j) \in M_{m - 1, n - 1}$ be $A$, except without row $i$ and column $j$.